u-boot/u-boot/doc/driver-model/README.txt

 the bus provides some sort of transport or translation that makes it possible to talk to the devices on the bus.

-Driver model provides a few useful features to help with implementing buses.
+Driver model provides some useful features to help with implementing buses.
 Firstly, a bus can request that its children store some 'parent data' which can be used to keep track of child state.
 Secondly, the bus can define methods which are called when a child is probed or removed.
 This is similar to the methods the uclass driver provides.
+Thirdly, per-child platform data can be provided to specify things like the child's address on the bus.
+This persists across child probe()/remove() cycles.

+For consistency and ease of implementation, the bus uclass can specify the per-child platform data, so that it can be the same for all children of buses in that uclass.
+There are also uclass methods which can be called when children are bound and probed.

 Here an explanation of how a bus fits with a uclass may be useful.
 Consider a USB bus with several devices attached to it, each from a different (made